 It can only be driven in a 4×4 vehicle.
 Since we had rented a Toyota Corolla to tour South Africa, we booked a tour through Major Adventures.

 This excursion is an all day event.
 We met our driver, Elliot, at 9:30 am, the start of our adventure, in Underberg.
-Currently, Underburg and the Southern Drakensburg Mountains were in the midst of unusually cold temperatures.
+When we did this (September 2014) Underburg and the Southern Drakensburg Mountains were in the midst of unusually cold temperatures.
 We awoke this morning to temps of 33° Fahrenheit and the Drakensburg Mountains received a light dusting of snow overnight.
 In Underberg we shopped at a discount clothing store, buying four bright and colorful yellow and green hats to keep us warm.

 Elliot drove the four of us as well as two young ladies from Paris, France to the Sani Pass.
 Leaving from Underberg, it didn’t take long until we were traveling on dirt and gravel roads, heading up and into the beautiful Drakensburg Mountains.

 Just a short ways into our drive we arrived at the South African border post.
 Getting through Customs and Immigration was a quick, painless process and our drive continued.
 For 8 km we drove up the Sani Pass in “No Man’s Land,” as we had stamped out of South Africa but hadn’t yet stamped into Lesotho.

 Views of the Road